718 Naval Air Squadron

-718 Naval Air Squadron (718 NAS) was a Naval Air Squadron of the Royal Navy created on 15 July 1936 to serve as a Catapult Flight of the Fleet Air Arm.
+718 Naval Air Squadron (718 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) created on 15 July 1936 to serve as a Catapult Flight of the Fleet Air Arm.
 It was elevated to squadron status at the end of 1937, before being disbanded on 21 January 1940.
 It was re-formed on 5 June 1944 to operate as the Army Co-operation Naval Operational Training Unit before being disbanded again on 1 November 1945.
 On 23 August 1946 it was reformed for the third time to operate as a Seafire Conversion Squadron but was disbanded less than one year later, on 17 March 1947.
 On 25 April 1955, after almost a decade, the squadron was reformed once more to train RNVR on jet aircraft.
 Once this work was complete, it was disbanded for the final time on 31 December 1955.

 History

-Initial Formation
+Initial formation

-718 NAS originally came into being as a Flight-sized unit following a renumbering of the No. 433 (Catapult) Flight and operated in the 8th Cruiser Squadron in the America and West Indies Station.
+718 NAS originally came into being as a flight-sized unit following a renumbering of No. 443 (Fleet Reconnaissance) Flight RAF and operated in the 8th Cruiser Squadron in the America and West Indies Station.